Cube Entertainment: 2015–2017: Third-generation artists and changing of CEO

 Cube's second girl group CLC debuted in March 2015.
 At the end of 2015, A Cube Entertainment, which manages Huh Gak and Apink, was acquired by its distributor, LOEN Entertainment.
 LOEN bought 70% shares in A Cube, therefore making it the sole owner of the agency.
 A Cube became a separate and distinct label under LOEN Entertainment with the new name Plan A Entertainment.

-In February 2016, Cube headquarter located at Cheongdam-dong moved to Seongdong-gu near Seongdong station.
+In February 2016, Cube headquarter located at Cheongdam-dong moved to Seongdong District near Seongdong station.
 In March 2016, Cube acquired Starline Entertainment as subsidiary.
 In June 2016, Cube's first girl group 4Minute disbanded.
 In July 2016, Cube Cafe was reopened in the new building called Cafe 20 Space: The Mint Universe.
 At the end of 2016, Shin Dae-nam was elected to be the new CEO of Cube Entertainment, replacing former CEO Park Chung-min.
 He was a former editor of the journal Ilgan Sports and president of Yedang Media.
 New boy group Pentagon debuted in October 2016.
 This was followed by Cube's third boy group after Beast leaving Cube in December 2016.

 At the beginning of 2017, Universal Music sold their 8% stake in Cube.
 Following this, Cube Entertainment signed a distribution deal with Kakao M (formerly LOEN) for future music & content circulation.
 In March, Cube Entertainment reportedly facing a massive deficit after serious operating losses in 2016, the departure of flagship group BEAST, who reportedly made up 45 percent of their total sales and THAAD.
 In mid-2017, Cube's two male trainees Yoo Seon-ho and Lai Kuan-lin participated in Mnet's Produce 101 Season 2.
 The latter was chosen to be part of the final lineup for project boygroup Wanna One after finishing in 7th place, while Yoo Seon-ho finished in 17th place.
 Lai Kuan-lin debuted in Wanna One in August 2017, and promoted with the group until December 2018.
 Meanwhile, Jeon So-yeon, who participated in the first season of Produce 101 and Unpretty Rapstar debuted as a soloist in November 2017 with her song "Jelly".
 Jo Kwon of ballad group 2AM signed as a solo artist under the label in the same month, after staying for 16 years in JYP Entertainment.
 On November 14, Cube Entertainment released their third quarter earnings, with revenue growth of 15 percent from the second quarter 22 percent, largely due to the success of BtoB, HyunA and the growth of Pentagon and Yoo Seon-ho, video contents and other additional businesses.
 The same month, D’Live Co., the third-largest cable TV service provider that is seeking to sell its stakes in entertainment units iHQ Inc and Cube Entertainment Inc. Currently, D’Live owns a 45 percent stake in iHQ and a 30 percent in Cube Entertainment.